jeff-winn/homebridge-automower-platform/README.md

 ** These features are not directly supported within the Apple HomeKit app and will require a 3rd party application (such as Controller for HomeKit) to use for any automations.

 Additional capabilities:
+- Streams events from Husqvarna rather than polling for changes.
+This allows you to run automations without having to worry about the timing of when a change is noticed, it should be within a few seconds.
 - Does not cause logout of Husqvarna mobile application.
 - Multiple languages may be supported in logs (need help with translations).